 Square Roots Festival

 This fest gives you lots of reasons to twist and shout.
-From singing along with Little Miss Ann to a drum circle, this fest is perfect for families that love tunes.
-The “instrument petting zoo” is always a hit with curious kids and parents love checking out some of the best craft beers in the area.
-Bring a bathing suit or a change of clothes so that your kiddo can enjoy the splash pad at nearby Wells Park.
+From singing along with Wiggleworms to a drum circle, this fest is perfect for families that love tunes.
+The instrument petting zoo is always a hit with curious kids and parents love checking out some of the best craft beers in the area.
+Bring a bathing suit or a change of clothes so that your kiddo can enjoy the splash pad at nearby Welles Park.

 Southport Art Festival